By using this site, you agree to the Privacy Policy and Terms of Use.

 Examples of Secured and Unsecured Business Loans

 Depending on how long your company has been in operation and how much revenue it generates, you might need to weigh all of your options.
-For instance, a young company is unlikely to be approved for an unsecured loan because such loans typically have conditions regarding the duration of the operation.
+For instance, a young company is unlikely to be approved for an unsecured company loan because such loans typically have conditions regarding the duration of the operation.
 This also holds true for new companies that haven’t generated enough income.
-As a startup, you could initially only be eligible for a secured loan; however, as your company expands, you can strive toward becoming eligible for an unsecured loan.
+As a startup, you could initially only be eligible for a secured company loan; however, as your company expands, you can strive toward becoming eligible for an unsecured company loan.

 Note